jonlpersson/ed-latimore/site/_posts/2019-10-16-why-am-i-so-unhappy-and-miserable.md

 You make whatever you want out of everything else.
 And you have less time here than you think.

 By remembering this, you free yourself to do whatever you want to, knowing that it won’t matter in the long term.
-As long as you don’t hurt others, you're free to pursue whatever you want in this life.
+As long as you don’t hurt others, you’re free to pursue whatever you want in this life.

 You can live a life of service to others or one of self-serving hedonism.